ISISComputingGroup/ibex_developers_manual/New-Starters.md

 ## Using the Developer Wiki

 There are many how-to guides in the Developer's manual.
-If you're searching for a particular nugget of information and there doesn't seem to be any information on it, double check results in the 'Wikis' tab:
+If you're searching for a particular nugget of information and can't find the relevant page, double check the results in the 'Wikis' tab:

 ![Wiki Search Results](https://raw.githubusercontent.com/ISISComputingGroup/ibex_developers_manual/master/images/wiki_halp.png)